mroberts1/BOOTSTRA.386/manual/index.md

 # Epilogue`\\`{=latex}The Final Shock-A-Roo

-Monday came by and Jay didn't come in for work.
+Monday comes by and Jay doesn't come in for work.
 No calls, no contact.
 We assume he is sick.
 Would he quit before the release?
 No. After the demo?
+No.

-No. On Tuesday when there was still no Jay we decided to investigate.
+On Tuesday when there is still no Jay we decide to investigate.

 I drive over to his place and find the door unlocked.
 All his stuff is there, untouched but he is not.
 His car sits in the driveway.
 The hood is cold.

 With nothing much more to go on I go to the police and fill out a missing person's form.
 Then I go to work.

 Wednesday morning around noon I get a call from the police.
 What I heard made me think we had another Thomas on our hands.
 The social security number?
 Fake - not scheduled to be issued for decades.
 Nothing matched real information at least as far as the police were concerned.
-I didn't know what to do.
-I leave work early that day in a daze and head back to the apartment and knock on the manager's door.
+I don't know what to do.
+I leave work early in a daze and head back to the apartment and knock on the manager's door.
 I give her the situation and she's just as shocked as I am.

 Her info on him matches ours.
 We go to open his mailbox to investigate and a flood of unopened mail comes pouring out addressed to previous tenants.
 It looks like he has never opened the box.
-The Samsonite suitcase he brought to Boston was gone.
+The Samsonite suitcase he brought to Boston is gone.

 I walk over to his PC, which is still up and running and flick on the monitor.
 On it is a black screen with the text: "Look Under Keyboard.
 This Page Intentionally Left Blank".

-I lift the keyboard and find a team photograph I've included in this text and a mysterious prop about the size of my fingernail.
-It's a delicate plastic chip labeled "SanDisk Extreme Plus SDUC" and has a large "32" followed by the letter "TB".
+I lift the keyboard and find a team photograph (Editor's Note: it's been included in this text) and a mysterious prop about the size of my fingernail.
+It's a delicate plastic chip labeled "SanDisk Extreme Plus SDUC" and has a large "64" followed by the letter "TB".
 On the underside are metal contacts, like you'd find on an Atari game, 8 of them with 2 slightly longer.
 There's a slight plastic notch on the side.
 I look at the photograph and turn it around.
 On the back he left his note:

 >
 > Dear Everyone,